treiff/treiff.github.io/_posts/2016-07-05-algotithms-union-find-1.md

  * Quick-Union
  * Weighted Quick-Union (with path compression)

 I’ll try and point out the pros, cons and complexities of each.
-All these variations will share two common methods, a `connected(p,q)` and a `union(p,q)` method, which take the array index of the nodes we’re comparing or uniting.
+All these variations will share two common methods, a `connected(p,q)` and a `union(p,q)` method, both of which take the array index of the nodes we’re comparing or uniting.
 Enough rambling, lets have a look.

 ###Quick-Find